libktx/ktx/math/README.md

 of ranges in code, which can be useful for code clarity when defining a range for random number selection, or for rapidly iterating a design.
-- `IntRange.random(random: java.util.Random)` allows using a Java Random to select a number from the range, and is provided in case there is a need to use the `MathUtils.random` instance or an instance of LibGDX's fast RandomXS128.
+- `IntRange.random(random: java.util.Random)` allows using a Java Random to select a number from the range, and is provided in case there is a need to use the `MathUtils.random` instance or an instance of libGDX's fast RandomXS128.
 - `ClosedRange<Float>.random()` allows a evenly distributed random number to be selected from a range (but treating the `endInclusive` as exclusive for simplicity).
 - `ClosedRange<Float>.randomGaussian()` selects a normally distributed value to be selected from the range, scaled so the